snowplow-referer-parser/referer-parser/ruby/README.md

 ## Copyright and license

-The Attlib Ruby library is copyright 2012 SnowPlow Analytics Ltd.
+The referer-parser Ruby library is copyright 2012 SnowPlow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0] [license] (the "License");
 you may not use this software except in compliance with the License.